What is the Software Development Lifecycle?

 It reduces communication and collaboration across departments.

-Because SDLC is a linear model, and the organization does not advance to the next step until the current step is complete, this approach can have the effect of creating information silos.
+Because SDLC is a linear model, and the organization does not advance to the next step until the current step is complete, this approach creating information silos.

 The engineering team is the only team focused on the project, for example, during the implementation phase.
 That means the QA or UX team could miss out on important learning during this phase because they are not all part of a cross-functional team in constant communication throughout the development process.